andyco98/UTILE-Gen/README.md

 ![](https://github.com/andyco98/UTILE-Gen/blob/8dfbc183a07508691ec152c2a68591d40d733fdb/images/Bild1.png)

-A preprint of the publication [UTILE-Gen: Automated Image Analysis in Nanoscience Using Synthetic Dataset Generator and Deep Learning](https://chemrxiv.org/engage/chemrxiv/article-details/6442981cdf78ec501526883f) is available on Chemrxiv for further information!
+The publication [UTILE-Gen: Automated Image Analysis in Nanoscience Using Synthetic Dataset Generator and Deep Learning](https://pubs.acs.org/doi/10.1021/acsnanoscienceau.3c00020) is available on ACS Nanoscnale Au (open access!) for further information!

 ## Description
-This project focus on the generation of synthetic images based on domain randomization to generate endless materials science similar datasets.
+This project focuses on the generation of synthetic images based on domain randomization to generate endless materials science similar datasets.
-This repository contains the Python implementation of the UTILE-Gen software for the domain randomization guided creation of synthetic datasets with the corresponding instance segmentation masks.
+This repository contains the Python implementation of the UTILE-Gen software for the domain randomization-guided creation of synthetic datasets with the corresponding instance segmentation masks.

 In the following figure is possible to observe the workwise of the tool starting from one real image/mask pair, also diverse examples of how is the quality of the generated synthetic images in comparison to the original ones is depicted in the following figure:

 ![](https://github.com/andyco98/UTILE-Gen/blob/8dfbc183a07508691ec152c2a68591d40d733fdb/images/Bild2.png)

 ## Parameters
-Since it is possible to fine tune a series of hyperparameters in order to modify the obtained synthetic dataset according to the individual needs, the following figure shows the different capabilities of the tool:
+Since it is possible to fine-tune a series of hyperparameters in order to modify the obtained synthetic dataset according to individual needs, the following figure shows the different capabilities of the tool:

 ![](https://github.com/andyco98/UTILE-Gen/blob/8dfbc183a07508691ec152c2a68591d40d733fdb/images/Bild3.png)